7 Facts Beyond the Fish, Supplementing with Omega-3 Fatty AcidsDec 13, 2021

 There are generally two types of omega-3 fatty acid supplements.
 Fish and non-fish based.
-Fish based are by far the most commonly taken supplements.
-These come in enteric coated (special coating to delay the release in the small intestine) and non-enteric coated (released in the stomach.
+Fish based is by far the most commonly taken supplements.
+These come in enteric-coated (special coating to delay the release in the small intestine) and non-enteric coated (released in the stomach.
 The difference is really in the “fish burps.”

 7.The Possible Benefits of Omega-3 Fatty Acids for Athletes

 In addition to the potential benefits seen in health conditions, one wonders how omega-3 fatty acids can benefit healthy people in order to support recovery and athletic performance.
 Well, this year a systematic review was conducted.

 In this trial, 32 papers were included involving both recreational and elite athletes.
 Numerous outcomes were evaluated including performance and recovery metrics.
 The end result, lower pro-inflammatory markers (like TNF-alpha) and consistent effects on nitric oxide response.
 The authors also found effects on reaction time, mood, cardiovascular dynamics (cyclists), and recovery.
 They did not find benefits for endurance, adaptation, muscle force, or lung function.

 All in all, this was a valuable and methodical study, demonstrating multiple potential benefits for athletes, using omega-3 fatty acid supplementation.
 Though I personally am not a big supplement advocate, omega-3 fatty acids are one of the few additions to my post-exercise plan.